 Make Money Crowdsourcing – How it Works

-Each website acts as an “internet marketplace” where companies (requesters) post tasks requiring human intervention.
+Each website acts as an “internet marketplace” where companies (or requesters) post tasks requiring human intervention.
 Workers then sign up to complete each individual task for a small payment.

-Human Intelligence Tasks, or HITs, are individual jobs or questions that workers can answer for a small reward.
+Human Intelligence Tasks, also called HITs, are individual micro-jobs or questions that workers can answer for a small reward.
 The more questions you answer, the more the rewards add up.
 Depending on the website, these can also be called tasks or gigs.

 The questions are usually short and repetitive, and require human interaction.

-Examples of HITs or micro tasks that you can sign up for:
+Examples of micro jobs or short tasks that you can sign up for:

 - Transcribe audio content into written word